 Below are the profiles of two of the businesses we have supported to turn their ideas into reality.

-How has iTrust supported Lucy?
+How has iTrust supported Kirsten?

-How has iTrust supported Bethany?
+How has iTrust supported Connor?

 Connor approached iTrust in January 2017 to receive support that would help him develop his business.
 This has included; business planning support, advice about pricing and registering with HMRC.
 Connor has also received guidance on the forms of insurance that his business requires.
 This is essential when selling products such as these.
 Connor has also been provided with selling opportunities and guidance on how best to promote his products offline as well as online.

 What Connor hopes to achieve in the future:

 In the short term, Connor is hoping to start a welding or blacksmith apprenticeship, which will allow him to formalise the skills he has developed, through a qualification.
 Whilst doing this he will continue to develop his own business and develop his blacksmithing skills.